Speaker of Brazil's lower house pushes for swift vote on Temer charge

-BRASILIA The speaker of the lower house of Brazil's Congress on Tuesday urged that a vote be held this week on a corruption charge facing President Michel Temer.
+BRASILIA (Reuters) - The speaker of the lower house of Brazil's Congress on Tuesday urged that a vote be held this week on a corruption charge facing President Michel Temer.

 Speaker Rodrigo Maia of the Democrats Party, who would become the interim president should Temer step aside, said Brazil "cannot wait" for resolution of the first charge among several expected to be brought against Temer.